 Jill Dando was at the time living with her fiancé, Alan Farthing in Chiswick, they were getting married in the September.
 She had been making infrequent visits to her house which she had just in fact sold and very few people would have known she was going to the Fulham address that morning.
 The police investigating her murder spent nearly 500 hours piecing together footage from CCTV cameras covering the route of her final movements.
 There is haunting video coverage of her going about simple and personal domestic tasks between 10.18 and 11.00 on the morning of Monday 26 April 1999.
 There is nothing sinister or suspicious about her surroundings and there was no sign of her being followed home.
-The killer had either waited in ambush on chance and or was frequenting the location as she arrived home.
+The killer had either waited to ambush her on chance and or was frequenting the location as she arrived home.
 He had no escape route, he merely walked off down Gowan Avenue, no witness can recall seeing anyone get into a car and being driven off.
 Circumstances could have been different.
 A witness could have seen the murder take place and come face to face with the killer.
 He got away not by guile and planning but by swift actions and sheer luck.
 It would seem the killer had acted alone and was a walking offender with time on his hands.
 He disappeared into the community streets and avenues.
 The murder weapon was never recovered.
 If it had of been, soon after the murder it would have been possibly covered in forensic evidence, FDR, (Firearm Discharge Residue), DNA, hair particles, fingerprints and blood spatter.

 One must consider that events like this murder are so rare and shocking most people have confused and convoluted thought processes about what is happening or what has happened.
 It is not a straightforward process.
-A high profile victim attracts attention and a need and desire by many to be involved in a bid to assist.
+A high profile victim attracts attention and this creates a desire by many to be involved in a bid to assist.
 Witnesses can be notoriously unreliable and the unwanted help might hinder and delay progress.
 The crime scene was unwittingly contaminated.